Wenhua-Jiang/eHGV-CM/README.md

 # Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

-    Fork the Project
-    Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

-We appreciate your feedback, bug reports and improvement suggestions on our issue tracker.
-We also welcome your contributions, subject to our Contributor
+We greatly appreciate your feedback, bug reports, and suggestions for improvement.
+To share your thoughts, simply open an issue on our repository.
+We also welcome your contributions!
+The best way to contribute is by following these steps:

+    (1) Forking our repository

-Covenant code of conduct and our contributor license agreement.
-The best way to contribute is by (1) creating a fork off our repository, (2) committing your changes on your fork and then (3) creating a pull request ("PR") to push your changes back to us.
+    (2) Committing your changes to your fork

+    (3) Creating a pull request (PR) to submit your changes back to us